rapid7/metasploit-framework/git/Using-Git.md

 * [[Cheatsheet|Git cheatsheet]]
 * [[Reference Sites|Git Reference Sites]]
-* [[Metasploit Development Environment]] - this will walk you through creating a pull request
+* [[Setting Up a Metasploit Development Environment]] - this will walk you through creating a pull request
 * [[Landing Pull Requests]] - this is the procedure that Metasploit core devs go through to merge your request
 * [[Remote Branch Pruning]]